Non-Rigid Rank-One Infinite Measures on the Circle: Introduction

 \textbf{Acknowledgments:} This paper is based on research by the ergodic theory group of the 2018 SMALL undergraduate research project at Williams College.
 Support for the project was provided by National Science Foundation grant DMS-1659037 and the Science Center of Williams College.
 We thank Steven J. Miller for bringing \thref{gausscor} to our attention, and Terrence Adams for suggesting reference \cite{AOW85}.
-Silva would like to thank El H. El Abdalaoui for delightful visits to the University of Rouen Normandy where we discussed nonsingular transformations and Keane's examples, and for comments on an earlier version of this paper.
-Silva also benefitted from discussions on rank-one transformations with M. Foreman, S. Gao, A. Hill, and B. Weiss as part of a SQuaRe program at AIM.
+C. S. would like to thank El H. El Abdalaoui for delightful visits to the University of Rouen Normandy where we discussed nonsingular transformations and Keane's examples, and for comments on an earlier version of this paper; C.S. also benefitted from discussions on rank-one transformations with M. Foreman, S. Gao, A. Hill, and B. Weiss as part of a SQuaRe program at AIM.
+Since August 2019 until August 2021, C.S. has been serving as a Program Director in the Division of Mathematical Sciences at the National Science Foundation (NSF), USA, and as a component of this job, he received support from NSF for research, which included work on this paper.
+Any opinion, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.